Decentralized CBF-based Safety Filters for Collision Avoidance of Cooperative Missile Systems with Input Constraints: Introduction

 Modern aerospace systems increasingly rely on coordinated autonomous operations to accomplish complex missions under strict temporal and spatial constraints.
 Cooperative engagement scenarios—where multiple effectors must interact with targets while maintaining safe separation—pose significant challenges for real-time control synthesis.
 Applications include formation flying, distributed sensing, and time-critical interception missions, where rapid maneuvers in close proximity are unavoidable.
 These scenarios demand control strategies that guarantee collision-free operation while preserving mission effectiveness under bounded actuation and limited sensing.

 In cooperative missile guidance, these challenges are particularly acute.
 Multiple interceptors must engage one or more targets, often with coordinated timing requirements to maximize success \cite{LI2024109212,Li2023}.
 At the engagement level, cooperative guidance schemes typically combine high-level target assignment with local trajectory generation.
-While effective for distributing interceptors, such schemes often neglect detailed interactions between neighboring effectors.
+While effective for distributed decision-making, such approaches often neglect detailed interactions between neighboring effectors.
 As a result, even optimally coordinated assignments may yield conflicting trajectories, where interceptors converge and risk mid-air collisions despite pursuing distinct targets \cite{Lv2024}.
 The central difficulty lies in bridging the gap between discrete assignment decisions at the mission-planning level and continuous-time collision avoidance during execution.

 This challenge extends to safety-critical multi-agent systems more broadly, where decentralized agents must coordinate under limited communication and sensing while respecting hard safety constraints.
 Control Barrier Functions (CBFs) provide a principled framework for enforcing safety by certifying forward invariance of safe sets \cite{ames2016control}.
 Recent work has applied barrier-function methods to real-time control, enabling constraint-satisfying modifications of nominal inputs \cite{BORRMANN2015UAV}.
 However, most formulations assume geometric braking or idealized conditions and do not systematically address bounded inputs or feasibility issues arising in simultaneous multi-agent interactions.